jangernert/FeedReader/_packages/flatpak.md

 You can also install the feedreader.flatpak from the commandline as so:

 <pre>
-$ flatpak install --bundle feedreader.flatpak
+$ flatpak install --bundle feedreader-(BUILD).flatpak
 </pre>